Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-5.md

 Feria studied his head.
 It _was_ unusually large.
 Something must have gone wrong with his genes.
 He was born with a far larger brain than other foxes, which made him smart, but also made him expend energy at a ridiculous pace.

 Feria gave a kiss on his forehead.
-Alix looked confused, as if he had never even imagined someone doing that.
+Alix looked confused, as if he had never even imagined the act was possible.

 "I know what you feel," Feria whispered, as she pulled Alix to his feet.
 "Our parents wanted to get rid of us too.
+At least, that's the conclusion Darus and I reached.
 Now here we are.
 Bickering, not trusting each other, and regularly _almost_ dying because we leave each other alone."

 Alix stared past her. "_Fascinating!_"